Swimming Pool Draining Services

 Reducing the calcium in swimming pool water is a maintenance item similar to oil changes in a car or replacing a home water softener salt or filter.

-The most cost effective and feasible way to reduce the calcium level is to drain the water and refill the pool.
+The most cost effective and feasible way to reduce the calcium level is to drain your swimming pool’s water and refill it.
 Most times, swimming pool owners opt for the additional services related to pressure and acid washing the pool surface and cleaning the pool tile of the accumulated calcium deposits.

-In the Phoenix area, swimming pool water usually has to be changed out every 4-6 years and this mostly depends on the surrounding environment, the ongoing chemical balance of the water, the effectiveness of the periodic maintenance (of PH levels and Total Alkalinity) and most importantly the water calcium hardness measured in parts per million (ppm).
+In the Phoenix metro area, swimming pool draining services are recommended every 4-6 years and this mostly depends on the surrounding environment, the ongoing chemical balance of the water, the effectiveness of the periodic maintenance (of PH levels and Total Alkalinity) and most importantly the water calcium hardness measured in parts per million (ppm).
 The ideal range for Calcium Hardness in swimming pools is 180 – 220 ppm, although others may use 200-400 as an acceptable range of hardness.
 Water over the ppm reading of 400 indicates that water needs to be replaced.
 A reading of over 600 ppm indicates that it is critical for the water to be replaced.
 The more time water in this condition is kept in the pool, the greater the chance for an equipment failure or need to replace tile or internal pool surface.

 - Pumping out the water into the sewer drain-out.
 This is an access usually in the front of the home that is used for plumbing access and these types of draining activities.
 Draining water in washes is done only if absolutely necessary.
 Your pool technician will shut off the power to the pool equipment and turn off the autofill connection during the service period.